Madre Grande Monastery

 NON-OWNERSHIP AND NON-ATTACHMENT

-I recognize that I own nothing and that non-attachment to things of this material world is important to my spiritual unfoldment.
+I recognize that I own nothing and that non-attachment to things and concepts of this material world is important to my spiritual unfoldment.
 I accept the responsibility of being a caretaker for the bounty of the universe.

 I will endeavor to be obedient to my Highest Self, my Godself.
 (Monks only) I seek to recognize the group mind of the monks, the church, and the rule as an expression of the Highest.